About Julianna Paradisi, RN, OCN

 How It Began: As I was running towards home through a busy recreational area along the river, a disheveled man on a bicycle turned a corner from the opposite direction and I swerved left to avoid collision.
 I thought nothing of it, and continued on.

 First Contact: A few yards later, the same man rode closely up alongside of me so suddenly that I was startled when he angrily yelled something in gibberish.
 My nurse’s education and experience had schooled me not to react, not to make eye contact, and to get out of his personal space.
 At this point, the sidewalk forked.
 The stranger continued towards the left.
-I went right, on […]
+I went right, on the greenway […]

 Go to Top